- Tickets: £10

 - Extras: In the Theatre

-This new musical comedy heartbreaker is brought to you by Richard Marsh, Fringe First Winner (Dirty Great Love Story) and BBC Audio Drama Award Best Scripted Comedy winner (Love & Sweets) and gold disc-winning songwriter Jessica Sharman.
-Directed by Lucy Jane Atkinson; starring Andy Gallo.
+This new musical comedy heartbreaker comes from no. 1 songwriter Jessica Sharman and Richard Marsh, Fringe First winner (Dirty Great Love Story), BBC Audio Drama Award Best Comedy winner (Love & Sweets).

 Part of Offbeat, Oxford’s genre-bending festival of new work.

 ★★★★ “This is the kind of show that simultaneously restores your faith in human nature and the Fringe. (… ) Bliss.” – Telegraph

 ★★★★ ‘One of the most enjoyable finds at this year’s Fringe.’ – Evening Standard

 ★★★★ ‘Gloriously, upliftingly, unapologetically heart-warming.
 You leave with a tear in your eye and a generally restored faith in humanity.’ – Fest

 ★★★★ ‘Poignant, funny, well observed… a properly lovely piece of theatre.’ – Exeunt

 Jon Tarcy (Ash Phoenix): theatre includes Julius Caesar, Anthony & Cleopatra, Titus Andronicus (RSC).
 TV includes Sound of Music Live (ITV), Stan Lee’s Lucky Man (Sky).

 Jessica Sharman (music & lyrics) is a London-based songwriter/producer, working with a variety of artists including Ward Thomas, Áine Cahill, Belle Mt and Hannah Grace.